chenxingqiang/jax-ml/doc/getting_started.rst

 pipeline consists of a pre-processing step that transforms or imputes the data, and a final predictor that predicts target values.

-In ``scikit-learn``, pre-processors and transformers follow the same API as the estimator objects (they actually all inherit from the same ``BaseEstimator`` class).
+In ``jax-learn``, pre-processors and transformers follow the same API as the estimator objects (they actually all inherit from the same ``BaseEstimator`` class).
 The transformer objects don't have a :term:`predict` method but rather a :term:`transform` method that outputs a newly transformed sample matrix ``X``::

-  >>> from sklearn.preprocessing import StandardScaler
+  >>> from xlearn.preprocessing import StandardScaler
   >>> X = [[0, 15],
   ...
 [1, -10]]
   >>> # scale data according to computed scaling values